RamaLingeswaraRao950/SlitherNova/README.md

 # 🐍 SlitherNova 🐍

-*"Slither, Dash, Conquer – A Futuristic Twist on the Classic Snake Game"*
+*Slither, Dash, Conquer – A Futuristic Twist on the Classic Snake Game*

 ### 📝 Overview :--

 SlitherNova is a **modern, interactive version of the classic Snake game**.
-Built with **HTML, CSS, and JavaScript**, it offers neon aesthetics, smooth animations, and immersive gameplay.
+It offers neon aesthetics, smooth animations, and immersive gameplay.

-### Players can enjoy :--
+### 💡Players can enjoy :--
-- **Dynamic Themes:** Classic, Dark, and Neon modes.
+- **Dynamic Themes :** Classic, Dark, and Neon modes.
-- **Adaptive Difficulty:** Easy, Medium, and Hard levels.
+- **Adaptive Difficulty :** Easy, Medium, and Hard levels.
-- **Responsive Controls:** Keyboard arrow keys for precise navigation.
+- **Responsive Controls :** Keyboard arrow keys for precise navigation.
-- **Interactive Audio:** Sounds for moving, eating, and game over, with mute/unmute toggle.
+- **Interactive Audio :** Sounds for moving, eating, and game over, with mute/unmute toggle.
-- **High Score Tracking:** Persistent leaderboard using **localStorage**.
+- **High Score Tracking :** Persistent leaderboard using **localStorage**.

 ### ⚡Features :--